 News about education in the Netherlands

-NHTV Breda has updated its information about tuition fees and scholarships for Bachelor’s programmes for the 2014-2015 academic year.
-New students from outside of the EU/EEA who wish to pursue one of the offered Bachelor's studies can also apply for NHTV Breda’s scholarship programme and save up to € 7500 total.
+NHTV Breda University has updated information about tuition fees and scholarships for the 2017-2018 academic year.
+New Bachelor's students from outside of EU/EEA can apply for the NHTV Breda’s scholarships and save up to € 7500 in total.

 Radboud University offers a variety of scholarships to exceptional Bachelor’s and Master’s students.
 These scholarships can substantially reduce tuition fees and, in certain cases, can be used to cover other expenses.

 Dutch universities has began to accept applications for the Holland Scholarships.
 Within the framework of this bursary, 768 non-EEA international students enrolled in certain Bachelor’s and Master’s programmes at Dutch universities in the 2017-2018 study year will receive a one-time grant worth € 5,000.

 International students applying for the Master’s programmes at VU University Amsterdam may also apply for the university’s scholarships.
 Scholarships are tuition fee waivers and do not cover living costs and other expenses.

 Higher education in the Netherlands is expensive while finding scholarship or grant for studying can be a challenging task.
 One of the ways of paying tuition fees and student life costs could be borrowing finances from the Dutch government.
 It is possible for EU students under 30 of age, who is going to stay in the Netherlands after graduation.